PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * `Name: string`: The name of the Object, usually what was passed into `GameObject.new`
 * `ObjectId: number `: The ID of the Object, an integer.
 Remains the same throughout the session, but not guaranteed between sessions
 * `Parent: GameObject?`: The hierarchal parent of the Object, or `nil` if it does not have one
-* `Serializes: boolean`: Whether or not the Object should be saved with the scene if it is serialized with `scene_save`, and whether `:Duplicate` will duplicate (only applies to descendants)
+* `Serializes: boolean`: Whether or not the Object should be saved with the scene if it is serialized with `scene.save`, and whether `:Duplicate` will duplicate it (only applies to descendants)

 ### Methods:
 * `Destroy() : ()`: Marks the Object as "pending for destruction".
-This may or may not remove the Object from memory immediately, depending on whether the Engine is actively using the Object for some purpose
+This may or may not remove the Object from memory immediately, depending on whether the Engine is keeping a internal reference to it
 * `Duplicate() : (GameObject)`: Creates a duplicate of the Object
 * `FindChild(string) : (GameObject?)`: Returns a child Object with the given name, or `nil` if one doesn't exist
 * `FindChildWithComponent(string) : (GameObject?)`: Returns a child Object which has the given component, or `nil` if one doesn't exist